owzzz/breakpoint_helper/README.md

 ## Installing with Bower
-If you'd like to grab just the scss file without the demo folderthen you can use Bower.
+If you'd like to grab just the scss file without the demo folder then you can use Bower.

 ```javascript
  bower install breakpoint_helper